-The EIA’s EAGLE (Exemplary Achievement in Government Leadership and Enrichment) Awards Program recognizes members for excellence in risk management.
-By recognizing professional contributions and achievements, the EIA promotes an atmosphere to encourage members to strive for excellence and innovation.
+PRISM's EAGLE (Exemplary Achievement in Government Leadership and Enrichment) Awards Program recognizes members for excellence in risk management.
+By recognizing professional contributions and achievements, PRISM promotes an atmosphere to encourage members to strive for excellence and innovation.

-The EIA EAGLE Award Program has three (3) primary purposes:
+PRISM's EAGLE Award Program has three primary purposes:

-The EIA EAGLE Award Program was created to recognize an EIA member or its affiliated agency for the development, management, and/or implementation of an innovative idea, approach, or program that enhances the goals and purposes of risk management within the public sector.
+The PRISM EAGLE Award Program was created to recognize PRISM members or affiliated agencies for the development, management, and/or implementation of an innovative idea, approach, or program that enhances the goals and purposes of risk management within the public sector.

 Other categories may be developed in the future and could include recognition for individuals.
 Recognition can be granted for effort or results.